Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Research Questions

 \section{Research Questions}

-This paper aims to address the following types of research questions: \begin{enumerate} \item What types of AI tools are currently being used by researchers to assist in academic writing? \item What specific tasks is AI primarily used to accomplish? \item Are there differences in AI tool usage patterns between international teams and non-native English speakers compared to single-country teams and native English speakers? \end{enumerate}
+Guided by the aforementioned need to understand practical AI adoption patterns, this paper aims to address the following research questions:\begin{enumerate} \item What types of AI tools are currently being used by researchers to assist in academic writing? \item What specific tasks are AI tools primarily used to accomplish? \item Are declared AI-use purposes associated with native-speaker status and international-team status? \end{enumerate}